New methods to find patches of invisible integer lattice points: Introduction

 \section{Introduction}

-Imagine the plane $\mathbb{R}^2$ as a forest in which each non-origin lattice point in $\mathbb{Z}^2$ is a tree and each tree is infinitely thin but opaque.
-We say that a tree is hidden if some other tree lies in your line of sight from the origin.
+Imagine the plane $\mathbb{R}^2$ as a forest in which each non-origin lattice point in $\mathbb{Z}^2$ is a tree and each tree is infinitely thin yet also opaque.
+In this scenario, we say that a tree is hidden if some other tree lies in your line of sight from the origin.

 Consider the four lines of sight denoted by the dashed line segments emanating from the origin in Figure~\ref{fig:four_visible_trees}.
 In these four lines of sight in the first quadrant, exactly four trees are visible---one per each line of sight.
 These visible trees are located at the black bullet points.
 Obscured by them are three other trees at the white bullet points, which are not visible from the origin.
 The tree at $(2,6)$ is obscured by the visible tree at $(1,3)$, while the tree at $(6,3)$ is obscured by the tree at $(4,2)$, which in turn is obscured by the visible tree at $(2,1)$.
-The question of the visibility (or invisibility) of a lattice point from the origin can be recast in a number-theoretic setting.
-It turns out that the only visible points are the points $(x,y)$ such that $\gcd(x,y) = 1$.
+The question of the visibility (or invisibility) of a lattice point from the origin can be recast in a number-theoretic setting, where it turns out that the only visible points are the points $(x,y)$ such that $\gcd(x,y) = 1$.
 A proof for this visibility criterion is given in Proposition~\ref{prop:visibility_of_a_point}.

 It is well known that approximately $60\%$ of the integer lattice is visible from the origin (see Proposition~\ref{prop:fraction_of_visible_points}).
 So a natural question to ask about the approximately $40\%$ of the integer lattice which is hidden from view is the following: